 CERTUM QODA operates on the basis of the entry the Unizeto Technologies S.A. in the registry qualified certification services providers.
-Minister in charge of economy or entity appointed by the minister (National root NCCert) supervise over the certification authority CERTUM QODA activity.
+Minister in charge of economy or the entity

 Qualified tokens of objects deposit entry, tokens of objects release from the deposit, certified tokens of objects release from the deposit, tokens of download an entry from the deposit, certified tokens of download an entry from the deposit, tokens of download an object from the deposit and certified tokens of download an object from the deposit are issued in accordance with certification policies, described in Table 6.